masonkadem/Interpretable-Medical-Machine-Learning/README.md

    - The compare function evaluates the performance of selected features with different models.

 4. Interpretability:
-   - The code provides interpretability techniques for machine learning models.
+   - The code booosts interpretability for machine learning models.
-   - The single_tree function generates a decision tree plot and calculates feature importance using SHAP values.

 ## License

 This project is licensed under the MIT License.

+For the paper:

+Kadem, M. et al. (2023).
+XGBoost for Interpretable Alzheimer’s Decision Support.
+Association for the Advancement of Artificial Intelligence.